javitroya/SBFL_MT/README.md

 # SBFL_MT
 Implementation of the Spectrum-Based Fault Localization in Model Transformations

 This projects supports and verifies the evaluation performed in [1].
 It has been developed with Eclipse Modeling Tools, version Mars.
 Java 8 is needed in order to execute it, as well as the ATL and ATL EMFTVM plugins.
-An eclipse bundle with the proper configuration is available on the project’s website: https://gestionproyectos.us.es/projects/itim/wiki
 There are two projects, namely Evaluation_Comparison_TSE15 and SpecBased_FaultLoc_MT.

 "Evaluation_Comparison_TSE15"